-The Karma Puja is a festival of agriculture and is very sacred to the indigenous peoples in the Indian states of Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh, Odisha, West Bengal and Assam.
+The Karma Puja is a festival of agriculture and is very sacred to the indigenous peoples in the Indian states of Jharkhand and nearby states: Bihar, Madhya Pradesh, Chhattisgarh, Odisha, West Bengal and Assam.
 Tribes like Baiga, Oraon, Binjhwari, Munda, Majhwar, Ho, Khortha, Korba, Santhal, Nagpuri and many more tribal communities celebrate this festival.

 The history of the festival is not much known.
 But local historians aver that it’s being celebrated since time immemorial.
 The legend behind the festival, according to anthropologist Harimohan is:

 “Once upon a time there were seven brothers.
 They were busy in agriculture work.
 They had no time even for lunch and as such their wives used to carry lunch to the field daily.
 Once it so happened that their wives did not bring the lunch for them.
 They were hungry.
 In the evening they returned home without food and found that their wives were dancing and singing near a branch of the karam tree in the court-yard.
 This made them angry and one of them lost temper.
 He snatched the karam branch and threw it into the river.
 The Karam deity was thus insulted as a result of which the economic condition of their family went on deteriorating.
 They were starving.
 One day a Brahman (priest) came to them.
 The seven brothers narrated the whole story.
 On hearing it, the Brahman told them that the Karam Rani was angry and she must be appeased.
 If it was not done their condition would further deteriorate, the Brahman told them.
 The seven brothers then left the village in search of the Karam Rani.
 They kept on moving from place to place and one day they found the tree.
 Subsequently, they worshiped the it.
 Thereafter their economic condition started improving.”

 There are multiple versions of the story behind the origin of Karam Puja.